 Are you trying to break through the competitive world of streaming?
-Do you see other streamers with graphics in their live stream and wonder how they made those effects?
+Do you see other streamers with custom motion graphics in their live stream and wonder how they made those effects?

 Valentina Vee, a director, editor, and Master Adobe trainer, taught a session during the Remote Production Conference where she explained how to import files from Photoshop, use After Effects to create motion graphics, and set up templates in After Effects to use in Premiere Pro for your stream!

 Below are a few tips and tricks from her session on importing files from Photoshop, creating custom backgrounds with motion, and creating dual-camera templates with editable text boxes.